View Pryor's Odyssey medal acceptance speech.

 Pryor began his legal career as an associate with Jones, Day, Reavis and Pogue, and later Metzger, Hollis, Gordon and Mortimer, both in Washington, D.C.
 From 1994 to 2001, he served the U.S. Department of Justice Tax Division and Office of Training.
 During his tenure, he received the Tax Division’s Outstanding Performance Award and the Attorney General’s Award for Excellence in Management.
 Pryor next served as Deputy Director and Managing Attorney for the National Association for Attorneys General, supervising the association’s legal work, managing outside counsel retained by the association, overseeing internal staff and operations, and protecting the group’s legal interests.

 Beginning in 2003, he served as Legislative Director for U.S. Senator Mark Pryor, providing legislative and political counsel, managing legislative staff, overseeing the implementation of the Senator’s legislative agenda and strategic plans, and managing relationships with Senate, Committee, and other Congressional staff, as well as industry, political, and interest group representatives.
-Currently, Pryor is a principal with the government relations and public affairs
+Later, Pryor was a principal with the government relations and public affairs

-firm The Podesta Group and serves as a policy and legislative
+firm The Podesta Group and served as a policy and legislative